leonardokume/TreeAndLeaf-origin/README.md

 # Install TreeAndLeaf from github
 devtools::install_github("leonardokume/TreeAndLeaf")

-# If you don't have devtools instaleed
+# If you don't have devtools installed
 install.packages("devtools")
 ```